PerfectlySoft/PerfectDocs/guide/MongoDB-Collections.md

 #### Parameters
 * **newDbName:** String name for db after move
 * **newCollectionName:** String name for collection after move
-* **dropExisting:** Bool option to drop existing collection immediately instead of after move
+* **dropExisting:** Bool option to drop any existing collection immediately instead of after move

 The returned value is the status of the renaming action.